Appealing to the SEND Tribunal

 beenhere

-The national trail on health and social care matters referred to in this leaflet has ended.
+The national trial on health and social care matters referred to in this leaflet has ended.
 You may now ask the tribunal to consider the sections relating to health and social care needs and provision.
 Read more about the extended powers.

 Watch our collection of videos to help you to complete the appeal form

-watch our video ‘preparing an appeal to the SEND Tribunal Form 35a LA refusal to do an EHC Needs Assessment’
+Watch our video ‘preparing an appeal to the SEND Tribunal Form 35a LA refusal to do an EHC Needs Assessment’

 We can support you with preparing and lodging your appeal, helping you with paperwork, guiding you through the process, and we may be able to attend with you.